Stolen (2012 film): Plot

-Will, aware that Harland's men are also following him, uses the Fat Tuesday celebration to escape.
-He purchases a second cell phone to redirect calls from the first, then plants the first phone on a leaving train to throw Vincent's tracking off.
-Will explains the situation to Harland, vowing that he burnt the $10 million just before he was arrested, and asks for help.
-Harland rejects this, showing that Vincent was reported dead a year prior, a burnt body identified by DNA.
+Will, aware that Harlend's men are also following him, uses the Fat Tuesday celebration to escape.
+He purchases a second cell phone to redirect calls from the first, then plants the first phone on a leaving train to throw Vincent off.
+Will explains the situation to Harlend, vowing that he burnt the $10 million just before he was arrested, and asks for help.
+Harlend doesn't believe Will, Vincent was reported dead a year prior, a burnt body identified by DNA.

-Will is forced to steal FBI credentials to find the current address of Hoyt, who is revealed to be working with Vincent and helping to track the phone.
-They fight before the FBI agents arrive and kill Hoyt.
-Will escapes, then talks to the taxi dispatcher, where they help identify Vincent's taxi and current location.
-In a celebration parade, Will finds that the taxi belongs to another driver, and that Vincent has masked the taxi number and stashed his cab's GPS system in the car.
+Will steal FBI credentials to find the current address of Hoyt, who is working with Vincent to track the phone.
+Will locates Hoyt and a fight breaks out between them until FBI agents arrive and kill Hoyt.
+Will escapes, then talks to the taxi dispatcher, where they help identify Vincent's taxi and location.
+Will finds that Vincent's taxi belongs to another driver.

-Will is captured again by Harland's men, but when they do not let him answer Vincent's call, Will grabs the phone and escapes after overpowering Harland's men and causing the car to crash.
+Will is recaptured by Harlend's men, but when they do not let him answer Vincent's call while driving, Will grabs the phone and escapes after causing the car to crash.
 Will tells Vincent the money is gone, but that he will come up with it somehow.
 With Riley's help, Will tunnels below the bank they'd robbed for the $10 million, using a thermal lance to melt enough gold to pay the ransom.
-The fire alarm goes off, alerting the FBI.
-They escape.

 Will takes the gold to Vincent at an abandoned amusement park.
 Vincent lights the taxi on fire with Alison still inside.
-Will and Vincent fight, and Will takes a gunshot.
-He douses Vincent in gasoline and sets him ablaze.
-He drives the taxi straight into Vincent, then into a nearby pond.
+Will and Vincent fight and Will is shot by Vincent.
+Will then douses Vincent in gasoline and sets him ablaze.
+Will drives the taxi straight into Vincent, then into a nearby pond.

 As he races to free Alison from the submerging vehicle, Will is attacked by Vincent.
 Will impales him on a crowbar which he uses to free Alison from the trunk.
-Harland arrives by helicopter, assuring Alison that her father will be okay, convinced as he now is of Vincent's guilt.
+Harlend arrives by helicopter, assuring Alison that her father will be okay.

-Later, Will, Riley, and Alison are enjoying an afternoon barbecue, watched by Harland from a distance because some of the bank gold is still missing.
-Will finds a chunk of the melted gold in Riley's truck—the missing amount—and he and Riley debate whether to keep it or throw it away.
-After hesitating, Will appears to throw the gold into the bayou.
-Harland quits monitoring him.
-Unknown to Harland, Will threw away a decoy, leaving the nugget on the table.
+Later, Will, Riley, and Alison are enjoying an afternoon barbecue, watched by Harlend from a distance because some of the bank gold is still missing.
+Will finds a chunk of the missing gold in Riley's truck and Will throws the gold into the bayou.
+Harlend quits monitoring Will.
+Unbeknownst to Harlend, Will threw away a decoy, not the nugget of gold.